kdannothere/MathGame/README.md

 With Math Master, learning math becomes a fun and rewarding experience.
 Download our app today and start your journey to becoming a Math Master!

-<a href="https://www.flaticon.com/free-icons/tick" title="tick icons">Tick icons created by Freepik - Flaticon</a>
+flaticon.com/free-icons/tick - Tick icons created by Freepik - Flaticon
+hotpot.ai/art-generator - AI Image Generator